The Beatles: Early residencies and UK popularity

 During the next two years, the Beatles were resident for periods in Hamburg, where they used Preludin both recreationally and to maintain their energy through all-night performances.
 In 1961, during their second Hamburg engagement, Kirchherr cut Sutcliffe's hair in the "exi" (existentialist) style, later adopted by the other Beatles.
 Sutcliffe decided to leave the band early that year and resume his art studies in Germany.
 McCartney took over bass.
 Producer Bert Kaempfert contracted what was now a four-piece group until June 1962, and he used them as Tony Sheridan's backing band on a series of recordings for Polydor Records.
 As part of the sessions, the Beatles were signed to Polydor for one year.
 Credited to "Tony Sheridan & the Beat Brothers", the single "My Bonnie", recorded in June 1961 and released four months later, reached number 32 on the Musikmarkt chart.

 After the Beatles completed their second Hamburg residency, they enjoyed increasing popularity in Liverpool with the growing Merseybeat movement.
 However, they were growing tired of the monotony of numerous appearances at the same clubs night after night.
 In November 1961, during one of the group's frequent performances at the Cavern Club, they encountered Brian Epstein, a local record-store owner and music columnist.
 He later recalled: "I immediately liked what I heard.
 They were fresh, and they were honest, and they had what I thought was a sort of presence ... [a] star quality."

 First EMI recordings

 Epstein courted the band over the next couple of months, and they appointed him as their manager in January 1962.
-Throughout early and mid-1962, Epstein sought to free the Beatles from their contractual obligations to Bert Kaempfert Productions.
-He eventually negotiated a one-month early release in exchange for one last recording session in Hamburg.
-On their return to Germany in April, a distraught Kirchherr met them at the airport with news of Sutcliffe's death the previous day from a brain haemorrhage.
 Epstein began negotiations with record labels for a recording contract.
-To secure a UK record contract, Epstein negotiated an early end to the band's contract with Polydor, in exchange for more recordings backing Tony Sheridan.
-After a New Year's Day audition, Decca Records rejected the band, saying, "Guitar groups are on the way out, Mr. Epstein".
+After a New Year's Day audition, Decca Records rejected the band, saying, "Guitar groups are on the way out, Mr. Epstein."
 However, three months later, producer George Martin signed the Beatles to EMI's Parlophone label.

+Throughout early and mid-1962, to secure a UK record contract, Epstein sought to free the Beatles from their contractual obligations to Polydor and Bert Kaempfert Productions.
+He eventually negotiated a one-month early release in exchange for one last recording session in Hamburg backing Tony Sheridan.
+On their return to Germany in April, a distraught Kirchherr met them at the airport with news of Sutcliffe's death the previous day from a brain haemorrhage.